 How to Apply

 Financial aid scholarship application are accepted from June 1st – July 31st each year.
+Click the button below to apply.
 Contact us for more information on the application process.

 The Stephen Osmond Scholarship